joedeleeuw/OilSpillRadar/README.md

  + Fill in required fields and submit.
  + Select 'Import Data' to import the values from the test to the database.
  + Linear actuator that controls the angle of the antenna can be controled on from the Actuator Page.
-   - the actuator calls a c++ executable that changest the angle of the actuator with respect to the ground.
+   - the actuator page, on submit, calls ac++ executable that changes the angle of the actuator with respect to the ground.
    - a linear plot was created to match input to the actuator with desired angles from the user.